microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence/pspopt/readme.md

 1. Create a directory called **c:\sql_sample_databases** to store backups and files.
 2. Download a backup of a customized version of the WideWorldImporters sample database from [https://aka.ms/wwi_pspopt](https://aka.ms/wwi_pspopt) from and copy it into c:\sql_sample_databases directory.

-**Note**: If you try to restore the default sample WideWorldImporters you can use the populatedata.sql and rebuild_index.sql scripts to customize the database for the exercise.
+    **Note**: If you try to restore the default sample WideWorldImporters you can use the restorewwi.sql, populatedata.sql and rebuild_index.sql scripts to customize the database for the exercise.

-3. Restore the WideWorldImporters backup.
-You can edit and use the **restorewwi.sql** script to match the location of your backup and target data and log files.
-This script assumes c:\sql_sample_databases.
 4. Create a new procedure to be used for the workload test using **proc.sql**.
 5. Execute the script **setup.sql** from SSMS.
 This will ensure the WideWorldImporters database is at **dbcompat 150** and clear the query store.